Porges/ways-to-play/src/games/pei/index.md

 The cards for <span lang="jav-Latn">Pang Picis</span>.
 {%imageEnd%}

-This combination is formed from one of each of the 8 of coins, 2 of strings, and 2 of myriads.
-It scores 11 points per card (33 points), and 11 for each additional card.

 #### Tiger (<span lang="jav">ꦩꦕꦤ꧀</span> <span lang="jav-Latn">macan</span>)

+This combination is formed from one of each of the 1 of coins, 9 of strings, and 1 of myriads.
+It scores 10 points per card (30 points), and 10 for each additional card.

 {% image
     noborder=true
     justify="centered"
-    position="left"
     size="small"
     hidden=true
     src="../../articles/cards/ceki/CC9.jpg;../../articles/cards/ceki/CS1.jpg;../../articles/cards/ceki/CM1.jpg"
     alt=";;" %}
 The cards for <span lang="jav-Latn">Macan</span>.
 {%imageEnd%}

-This combination is formed from one of each of the 1 of coins, 9 of strings, and 1 of myriads.
-It scores 10 points per card (30 points), and 10 for each additional card.

 ### Possible bets